ketsueki33/notes-vault/JavaScript/Objects.md

 ```

 #### Objects and [['this' keyword|'this']] keyword
 The `this` keyword in JavaScript refers to the context in which a function is called.
-Its value can vary depending on how a function is invoked.
-When used within an object, this refers to the object itself, allowing you to access its properties and methods from within its methods.
+Its value inside object methods can vary depending on type of function (regular or arrow) and how it is called.
 ```js
 const person = {
     name: 'Alice',